 Training is my passion.
 It not only helps me sharing my knowledge with others but also gives me an opportunity to learn from them.
 I strongly believe in “Learning is a journey and not a destination”.
 Hence, I always find time to share my knowledge through my training.
 I spend a considerable amount of time to prepare before any training, gather the required information, make sure to present in the easiest way to understand, add required examples, case studies that make the concepts easy and clear to the audience.
 I learn myself before I deliver any training.
 Moreover, I treat every session as my first session so that I give attention to the session and try to make it more successful.
-Below are some of the training I generally provide: (You can find a few links to my training in the bottom of this page)
+Below are some of the training I generally provide: (You can find a few links to my training at the bottom of this page)

 This is 25 hours of coaching based approach to help you become a CSM.
 There will be multiple sessions of face to face discussion in which I will help you understand the Scrum framework and get equipped to play the Scrum Master role effectively.
 Unlike a typical training based approach, I take the coaching approach where a lot of real-time scenarios and case studies are discussed that help you understand Scrum better.

 Certified Scrum Product Owner (CSPO) through coaching: